simonra/Utilities/Kafka/KeyValueApi/README.md

 ## Configurations

 Im mem vs on disk
-(Can be interesting win on disk in mem/ramdisk in kubernetes for effectively encrypted in mem storage) Plaintext vs encrypted on topic
+(Can be interesting win on disk in mem/ramdisk in kubernetes for effectively encrypted in mem storage, but then again with key in same memory, why?)
+Plaintext vs encrypted on topic

 ### Notes on deletion